 Kristine Chambers (Ballet) Kristine began her dance training with Jayne Zaban at Dance Arts Center when she was nine years old.
 She graduated with a BA in Creative Arts and a second BA in Dance from SJSU.
 As a member of the University Dance Theatre Company, she performed around the Bay Area in works by Cliff Keuter, Ann Garvin, and Nolan Dennet and also in musicals and dramatic plays.
 After college, Kristine studied with Berle Davis and joined the casts of many musical theatre productions with Broadway By the Bay.
 She is a member of New Ground Theatre Dance Company, a contemporary dance company under the direction of Coleen Lorenz.
 Kristine is featured in the classical role of “The Snow Queen” in the annual production of the City of San Mateo’s Holiday Festival of Dance.
 She has been enjoying teaching dance technique to children and adults for 15 years and has two inspiring daughters.

-Danielle Shub (Jazz/Contemporary/Tumbling) Danielle is so excited to be teaching at DAC after taking classes from Jayne and Berle when she was younger.
+Danielle Shub (Jazz/Contemporary/Tumbling/Flex & Core) Danielle is so excited to be teaching at DAC after taking classes from Jayne and Berle when she was younger.
 Danielle received a degree in Radio,Television and Film with a minor in Musical Theatre from San Jose State.
 She has been teaching for over 12 years, including dance, gymnastics and voice.
-She has also choreographed numerous musicals for community theatre companies & schools.
+She has also choreographed numerous musicals for community theatre companies and schools.
 One of Danielle’s specialities is to incorporate acrobatics into her choreography from her past years as a competitive gymnast.
-Danielle has an extremely supportive husband & two incredible children who shares her love of dance and theatre.
+Danielle has an extremely supportive husband and two incredible children who share her love of dance and theatre.

 Megan Ivey (Tap) Megan Ivey joined the San Ramon Valley Dance Academy staff in 2006 and is currently artistic director for their tap company.
 She has trained in all disciplines of dance, but tap was her emphasis and she has made that a life long career.
 Her credits include being a Ringling Bros Barnum and Bailey Clown College graduate and performing as "MEGAN the CLOWN" professionally for 10 years.
 Megan was stage and dance captain of B.A.R.T.
 (Bay Area Rhythm Tappers) for 3 years and has worked in television and independent films as well.
 She trained at DAC as a teenager, and is thrilled to return as part of our teaching staff.